redkite-electronics/Bosch-BME280-C-Library-for-Microchip-16bit-Processors/README.md

 I have included the IC2 and Serial Driver for the PIC24F128GA204 Processor

-I have also included an example Project that displays Temperture, Pressure and Humidity.
+I have also included an example Project that displays Temperture, Pressure and Humidity on to the serial port of the processor @ 19200bps

 SOFTWARE AND DOCUMENTATION ARE PROVIDED AS IS WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED.
 USE ENTIELY AT OWN RISK.